Tim Maia: 1980s and 1990s

 In 1980, Maia recorded another self-titled album for Polygram.
 The following year, with turbulent passages through all the major labels in Brazil, Maia released again through Seroma the album Nuvens, which flopped due to inefficient distribution.
 To earn cash for his future albums, Maia was a guest in songs by Fevers, Edu Lobo and Chico Buarque, Ivan Lins and Sandra de Sá.
 His collaboration with Sá, "Vale Tudo", later became a solo hit for Maia.
 In 1983 he had hits with "O Descobridor dos Sete Mares" and "Me Dê Motivo", included on O Descobridor dos Sete Mares (Polygram).
 Another milestone of his career in the 1980s was Tim Maia (1986), which had the hit "Do Leme ao Pontal (Tomo Guaraná, Suco de Caju, Goiabada Para Sobremesa)".

 In 1990, Maia saw Caetano Veloso's songbook and asked editor Almir Chediak to do one for his own work.
 Chediak was working on such an album with bossa nova classics, and Maia requested a copy, which eventually inspired him to do a self-released album of bossa nova covers, Tim Maia Interpreta Clássicos da Bossa Nova.
 After a period of poor presence in the media, he was again on top after being mentioned by Jorge Ben Jor's "W/Brasil" in 1991.
 In the same period, Maia had another hit with his re-recording of Lulu Santos' "Como uma Onda" for a television advertisement – Santos in return recorded Maia's "Descobridor dos Sete Mares.

 At the same time, he withdrew from majors, recording his next albums through Vitória Régia, including What a Wonderful World (1997), where he recorded American pop/soul classics, and Amigos do Rei/Tim Maia e Os Cariocas, with the famous vocal group.
-Obese and in bad health, on March 8, 1998, he was performing at the Municipal Theater of Niterói when he became ill.
-He was hospitalized and died a few days later.
+Obese and in bad health, on 8 March 1998, he was performing at the Municipal Theater of Niterói when he became ill.
+He was hospitalized for a week, and died at 13:03 BRT on 15 March.
+Maia was interred at the São Francisco Xavier Cemetery in Caju.